Dermatology

 Learn more about Morphea on AboutKidsHealth.

-This clinic runs out of the Hematology/Oncology clinic at SickKids.
-It was founded in 2018 due to increased skin side effects of new targeted therapies used for the treatment of tumors and other oncology diagnoses.
-The aims of the clinic are prevention, early diagnosis and management of these skin toxicities.
+This clinic runs out of the Sears Cancer clinic at SickKids.
+It was founded in 2018 due to increased skin side effects of new targeted therapies used for the treatment of various benign and malignant tumors, with the aim of prevention, early diagnosis and management of these skin toxicities.
+Other skin problems affecting children with cancer are also addressed in this clinic, including hair loss and other skin rashes.

 Patient and family resources